-Throughout the tropical south, Crape Myrtle provides a lavish and abundant show year-round.
+Throughout the tropical south, Crepe Myrtle provides a lavish and abundant show year-round.

-Trees are about 30 feet high and sport loads of blooms in purple, lavender, pink and white throughout the months of June and July.
+Trees are about 30′ feet tall and sport loads of blooms in purple, lavender, pink and white throughout the months of June and July.

 Following their abundant summer show, leaves turn a bright and impressive red in the autumn.

-Queen Crape Myrtle is such an enthusiastic grower that is very important to prune it back dramatically in the wintertime to keep its size under control.
+Queen Crepe Myrtle is such an enthusiastic grower that is very important to prune it back dramatically in the wintertime to keep its size under control.

-Because Crepe Myrtle is so often overwhelming in its growth habits, many people take a very aggressive stance when pruning.
-Don’t succumb to this desire by chopping your Crape Myrtle down to the ground in the late fall.
+Because Crepe Myrtle trees are so often overwhelming in its growth habits, many people take a very aggressive stance when pruning.
+Don’t succumb to this desire by chopping your Crepe Myrtle down to ground level in the late fall.

-If you do this, you will end up with spindly and unattractive growth from ugly stumps in the springtime.
-Use common sense and simply trim off the top 2 or 3 feet of your branches just before spring.
+If you do this, you will end up with spindly and unattractive new growth from ugly stumps in the springtime.
+Use common sense and simply trim off the top 2′ or 3′ feet of your branches just before spring.
 Do this carefully with loppers or pruners rather than using an electric hedge trimmer.

-Be sure to cut even with side branches so that you do not have ugly, stubby stumps sticking out.
+Be sure to cut even with side branches of Crepe Myrtle so you do not have ugly, stubby stumps sticking out.
 Cutting smoothly along the stem, crotch or trunk presents a prettier silhouette and helps protect your tree from incursion by disease.

 How to prune small crepe myrtle?

 Pruned wrong… the shrub can get ugly.
-Steve Bender AKA “The Grumpy Gardener” even has a contest for the bad pruning has been called “crape murder” by a local wholesale grower.
+Steve Bender AKA “The Grumpy Gardener” even has a contest for the bad pruning has been called “crepe murder” by a local wholesale grower.

 They often refer to it as… the prunage ritual!